terais-eu/terais-eu/content/post/24-08-29-icann-neurorobotics/index.md

 ---
-title: "Special Session on Neurorobotics: Second Edition"
+title: "ICANN 2024 Special Session on Neurorobotics"
 date: 2024-08-29

 # Set to true to display this item on the home page